adepennart/find_mechano_candidate/readme.md

 - TMEM63 (OSCA)

 ### TRP
-13 trp genes exist in *Drosophila melanogaster*.
+13 trp genes exist in *Drosophila melanogaster*,TRP,TRPL,TRPgamma,TRPA1,Pain,Pyx, Wtrw, Nompc,Iav,Nan,TRPM,Amo,TRPML.
+These trp channels belong to 4 subgroups, TRPC, TRPN, TRPM, TRPV[2].
-TRP,TRPL,TRPgamma,TRPA1,Pain,Pyx, Wtrw, Nompc,Iav,Nan,TRPM,Amo,TRPML. belonging two 7 subgroups[2].
-TRPC, TRPN, TRPM, TRPV
 <a href="figures/trp_tree.jpg">
     <img src="figures/trp_tree.jpg">
   </a>

-15 are found in *aedes aegypti*.
+15 are found in *Aedes aegypti*.
 source:
 - querying flybase(which in turn is querying orthodb)
 - querying NCBI finds 15 (as seen below)

 #### query flybase
-from flybase i found a ortholog in *aedes aegypti* for these 4 candidate trp channels:
+from flybase i found a ortholog in *Aedes aegypti* for these 4 candidate trp channels:
 - trp = trp (gi=5566497)
 - painless = pain (gi=5568431)
 - iav =  iav (gi=5571743)
 - TRPML = mucolipin (gi=5571248)
-Running a blast on uniprot on all  *aedes aegypti* with a minimum e-value of <0.000001 i found the following 15 trp channels.
+Running a blast on uniprot on all  *Aedes aegypti* genes with a minimum e-value of <0.000001 i found the following 15 trp channels.

 ##### trp
 Trp-5566497 (two isoform2)